Whitey Bulger's liquor store

 Stephen Rakes (pictured left) owned the liquor store until Bulger forced him to sell it at a loss.
 He was understandably angry at how his business had been snatched away from him.

-Sadly, Rakes died in July of 2013 after he was poisoned by his business partner, William Camuti (pictured right).
+Sadly, Rakes died in July 2013 after he was poisoned by his business partner, William Camuti (pictured right).

 Camuti reportedly owed Rakes around $100,000.